 Interpretations and Expected Outcomes: We found that OutPredict outperformed other state-of-the-art algorithms in the task of gene expression forecasting.
 This included not only Arabidopsis shoot time-series N-response data (Fig. X), but also time-series and steady-state data from bacteria, yeast, and in silico (DREAM).
 The absence of TF partners and chromatin features in vitro may explain why direct regulated TF-target interactions improved the forecasting predictions better than targets that are bound by a TF in vitro.
 The data from Aim 2 will allow us to test whether transient TF-target interactions which we can capture in root cells using TARGET are able improve the forecasting performance of OutPredict when used as priors.
 Because OutPredict is able to identify the TFs that are most influential for the expression of each target gene in planta, such TFs will be targeted for in planta validation in Aim 3C.

 Potential Problems and Alternative Approaches: Currently, we have TF-regulation and TF-binding information for less than 40/258 N-responsive TFs, and a very small fraction of all ~2,000 TFs in Arabidopsis.
 This limits the amount of prior information available to use in OutPredict.
 This problem will be greatly diminished as we acquire data about more TFs using the TARGET system (Aims 1 & 2).
-While OutPredict has thus far been better than other tools at predicting gene expression for data from several different sources, e.g. Arabidopsis, bacteria, yeast, and in silico, it is possible that other algorithms could perform better than OutPredict on another dataset.
+[Dennis thinks that if we’re really tight for space, we can eliminate this part:] While OutPredict has thus far been better than other tools at predicting gene expression for data from several different sources, e.g. Arabidopsis, bacteria, yeast, and in silico, it is possible that other algorithms could perform better than OutPredict on another dataset.
 Therefore, it will be important to benchmark the performance of OutPredict against state-of-the-art algorithms, such as Dynamic Genie3(Huynh-Thu and Geurts 2018), for each set of data.

 Aim 3C: In planta validation of influential TFs predicted by Network Walking and OutPredict